igorliisboa/igorliisboa/README.md

 ### Hi there 👋,
-My name's Igor Lisboa Fernandes and I'm a programmer
+My name's Igor Lisboa Fernandes from Brazil and I'm a programmer

 Software Engineering student 2/6